ni/nimi-python/docs/niscope/enums.rst

         Sets the digitizer to normal resolution mode.
 The digitizer can use real-time sampling or equivalent-time sampling.

-    .. py:attribute:: niscope.AcquisitionType.FLEX_RES
+    .. py:attribute:: niscope.AcquisitionType.FLEXRES

-        Sets the digitizer to flexible resolution mode, if supported.
+        Sets the digitizer to flexible resolution mode if supported.
 The digitizer uses different hardware configurations to change the resolution depending on the sampling rate used.